 Not to mention, by keep our eyes on the ball and using Fastpass masterfully, we were able to get a ton of rides in on this supposedly crowded day.

 When it comes to new rides, new lands, and special events, we never know in advance whether these attractions will cause congestion outside of additional foot traffic.
 Your Disneyland crowd calendar might say to avoid the opening of Pixar Pier, but you might find all the guests at Pixar Pier leave you the rest of the parks!

 Finally, even within their margins of accuracy, there are so much more important things to be worrying about than crowds.
 Fastpass+ availability and ADRs (advance dining reservations) are the biggies.
 If your favorite Epcot restaurant is only available at 4PM on a Tuesday but your partner says that won't work because Tuesday is a red day that week and you'll be at Animal Kingdom, where things are green, then go find yourself a new partner.
 If there is a way that over-planning can ruin a Disney trip, it is over-reliance on crowd calendars.

 The truth is, if you're planning carefully, you'll be minimally impacted by crowds except between the weekend before Christmas and New Year's Day, when crowds usually reach unbearable levels.
 Once you've rope dropped and used your first set of Fastpasses, you'll be able to check wait times around the World to see where to head next.
 You'll have planned to get all your rides in via Fastpass, rope drop, or, last resort, waiting in line.
 But those you're waiting in line for?
-They shouldn't be the rides with waits of an hour+.
+They shouldn't be the rides with waits of an hour plus.
 Double the crowd might take one of your lines from 20 to 40 minutes, but that's within the margin of error of Disney's line times anyways (joke, sort of).